AneryPatel/voice-conversion-demo/README.md

 ---
 layout: default
 ---
-This is the demo page for the paper [One-shot Voice Conversion by Separating Speaker and Content Representations with Instance Normalization](https://arxiv.org/abs/1904.05742)

 Voice conversion is the task of altering the voice of a speaker without changing the linguistic content.
 The typical set-up of this problem defines a source speaker who provides a sample of speech, and a target speaker whose voice will be used to reconstruct the source speaker's speech.
 A one-shot approach is when the model is only supplied with one example of the source speaker, and one example of the target speaker.
 Neither of the source, nor  target speakers need to be represented inside the training dataset.
 One-shot voice conversion represents one of the most useful and challenging tasks in the VC domain: it requires minimal examples from a target speaker and also poses the least constraints on this example's content.

+The task of voice conversion, albeit chosen out of curiosity and for its novelty, has proved to be useful in communication aids for the speech-impaired, voice-overs for movies, speech synthesis for navigation apps and personal voice assistants like Alexa, Siri, creating voice greetings, and synthesizing speech in the local accent to mention a few.

+## Baseline Architecture

+We adapt a modified variational autoencoder as proposed in the paper [One-shot VC with IN](https://arxiv.org/abs/1904.05742).
+The architecutre has two separate encoders: Speaker encoder for encoding the speaker voice style and Content Encoder for encoding the linguistic content in an audio.
+A sindly decoder is used with an Adaptive Instance Normalization layer.

 - - -
 ### *Male to male(p237->p292)*